MicrosoftDocs/cpp-docs/docs/standard-library/iostream.md

 ---
 # &lt;iostream&gt;

 Declares objects that control reading from and writing to the standard streams.
-This is often the only header you need to include to perform input and output from a C++ program.
+This include is often the only header you need to do input and output from a C++ program.

 ## Syntax